 Is the C40 still relevant in today’s crowded market of many beginner brands?
 The Yamaha C40 continues to be an ideal beginner guitar mainly due to its excellent construction, consistent quality and its low price.
 It is a regular, full-size classical guitar built to standard industry norms, not a truncated version.

-It is not a perfect guitar, far from it.
-Yet it offers important features that are relevant and convincing to students, as well as their teachers.
+The Yamaha C40 offers important features that are relevant and convincing to students, as well as their teachers.

 Factory-built on traditional lines